Weller Special Reserve vs Maker's Mark Wheated Bourbon Comparison

 The below table outlines key facts and figures for each wheated bourbon.

-Looking at a broader range of wheated bourbons, I still prefer Larceny Bourbon (this is certainly a hot take), but it’s very different than Weller Special Reserve.
+Looking at a broader range of wheated bourbons, I still prefer Larceny Bourbon (this is certainly a hot take), but it’s very different than Weller Special Reserve and closer to Maker’s Mark.
 At the end of the day, enjoy what you want, but when I reach for a wheated bourbon, I’m not reaching for either Weller Special Reserve or Maker’s Mark, I’m reaching for Maker’s Mark Cask Strength or a Private Selection.